Skip to content

 Complete the following steps:

-1. Choose Resources.
+1. Choose Create resource.

-3. For Resource name, enter a name, for example {object}.
+3. For Resource name, enter a name.
+For example, object.

-5. Choose Create resource.
+4. Choose Create resource.

 Configure a GET method for the resource